Elbow Arthroscopy

 • arthritis, a disease that is characterized by the wearing away of cartilage, the tissue that helps bones glide smoothly against each other during movement.

-Arthritic bone can be debrided—a technique that renders the surfaces that come in contact with one another smoother and less likely to cause stiffness and catching during movement.
+Arthritic bone can be debrided – a technique that renders the surfaces that come in contact with one another smoother and less likely to cause stiffness and catching during movement.
 Loose bodies can be removed and adhesions and contractures released, thereby improving or restoring range of motion.
-And, arthroscopy is used by some orthopaedic surgeons to debride or cut away the unhealthy portion of the tendon in tennis elbow.
+And, arthroscopy is used by some orthopedic surgeons to debride or cut away the unhealthy portion of the tendon in tennis elbow.

-"Moreover, elbow arthroscopy is a very useful technique for diagnosis and treatment of problems in the subgroup of patients made up of throwing athletes, especially baseball pitchers,” says Dr. Altchek.
-“In this population elbow arthroscopy is used to confirm injury of the ulnar collateral ligament and to treat spurs and cartilage injuries that occur—particularly in the posterior aspect of the elbow."
+Elbow arthroscopy is an especially useful technique for the diagnosis and treatment of problems in in throwing athletes, especially baseball pitchers.
+It is used to confirm injuries of the ulnar collateral ligament (UCL) and to treat spurs and cartilage injuries that occur – particularly in the posterior aspect of the elbow.

 Elbow arthroscopy is performed under regional or local anesthesia and hospitalization is not required.